-With the exception of papers, students may participate in NHD independently or as part of a group consisting of two to five students.
+With the exception of papers, students may participate in National History Day independently or as part of a group consisting of two to five students.
 Students from different grade levels may work together in a group as long as they are in the same division.

-During the interview process, judges will ask questions of each team member to ascertain whether he/she has an understanding of the topic and of the presentation process.
+During the interview process, judges will ask questions of each team member to ascertain whether they have an understanding of the topic and of the presentation process.

 Five presentation formats are available for students to use to display their research: documentaries, exhibits, performances, papers, and websites.
-Students compete only against other students in the same category and division.
+Students compete only against others in the same category and division.